Apply for ZAP Funds

 - Must fall within one of the established ZAP disciplines (see below)

+Grants are competitive and not guaranteed year-to-year.
 Each category may have its own additional eligibility requirements.
 These can be found on each individual funding category page.

 There are also certain things ZAP cannot be used for, which can be found on our ZAP Funding Restrictions page.